sangwook-uxpin/sftptogo-docs-kr/docs/how-to-customize-my-service/setting-up-a-custom-sftp-server-name.md

 title: 'Setting Up a Custom SFTP Server Name - Branding your SFTP'
 sidebar_position: 1
 ---
 To personalize your storage, you can replace SFTP To Go's hostname with a subdomain of a domain you own.
-To do so, copy your add-on host name from the dashboard and add a CNAME record to point to the host name.
+To do so, copy your SFTP To Go host name from the dashboard and add a CNAME record to point to the host name.
 For example:

 | Record | Name | Target                               |
 |--------|------|--------------------------------------|